 It is an easy-to-use precision tool used to measure the accurate torque on a bolt, nut or other fastener.
 In other words, it is used to measure the amount of force applied on fasteners to meet the criteria set by the manufacturer.
 It helps the user to be efficient in tightening or loosening nuts, bolts, and screws while avoiding under-tightening and over-tightening them.

-When we apply a force to the nuts and bolts during the assembly of automobile parts, we actually apply torque for clamping the parts together.
-For safety measures and for the longevity of fasteners, we need proper fastening tools; tools that will precisely tighten to an exact specification.
+When we apply a force to the nuts and bolts during the assembly of automobile parts, we use torque for clamping the parts together.
+For safety measures and for the longevity of fasteners, we need proper fastening tools that will precisely tighten to an exact specification.

 Application: These wrenches are used in Automotive, heavy engineering, Aeronautic, Watercraft, Fertilizers and Defense Organizations, etc.

-The most recognized and best brands/manufacturer for these wrenches are:
+The most recognized and best brands/manufacturers for these wrenches are:

-When purchasing any torque wrench, there are a lot of questions of how to select the best torque wrench among the numerous sizes and brands available in the market.
-While requirements vary from person to person, some important things should be kept in mind before making a final decision to purchase so that we select the best suitable tool according to our needs:
+While requirements vary from person to person, some important things should be kept in mind before making a final decision to purchase so that we select the best tools suitable for our needs: